 How to Use Your Grant

 How you use your Central Piedmont Student Relief Grant is your choice.
 You should use this money for costs of attendance or emergency costs as a result of the pandemic, such as food, housing course materials, technology, healthcare, and child care.
 Central Piedmont will not require you to submit receipts or other documentation of how you spend your funds.
 Central Piedmont will not require you to apply tuition assistance directly to your account balance, but you are strongly recommended to.

 The college encourages you to pay off any balances with the college to prevent issues with registration or collections.
-You may request a student relief grant to help you pay off your account balance.
 Visit the Central Piedmont tuition, fees, and payment page to learn more about balances and available payment options.